rybafish/rybafish.github.io/about.md

 ### Bugs
 * KPI highlighting feature is not perfect yet
-* console: no multiple resultsets supported for procedures - PyHDB driver limitation -- this one to be solved in v.07
+* console: no multiple resultsets supported for procedures - PyHDB driver limitation -- fix planned in v.07
 * console: 32000 output rows limit (likely a PyHDB limitation)

 You can also review future plans in [TODO](/todo) list.